From Tamboril to Brauna: Talks with Tree Lovers

 Paubrasilia echinataInhotim

-Subject to exportation since the colonial times, the intense and disordered extractive process of it caused a major decline of the species’ population, currently considered an endangered species.
+Subject to exportation since colonial times, the intense and disordered harvesting caused a major decline of the species’ population, which is currently threatened with extinction.
 Such is the reality of several species of fine woods.
-Therefore, sustainable exploration, appropriate handling, and effective conservation actions are crucial to protect them.
+Therefore, sustainable exploitation, appropriate handling, and effective conservation are essential to protect the species.
 Although broadly cultivated, and despite being the symbol tree of Brazil, it is still little known by Brazilians.

 Paubrasilia echinata (detail)Inhotim

-Action plans to preserve the brazilwood might also consider different climate change scenarios.
+Action plans to preserve the brazilwood should consider different climate change scenarios.
 A 2019 study indicated a gradual reduction of the climatically appropriate area in and outside protected regions.
-Not only the brazilwood will suffer from climate changes, and that is why our society needs to rethink the means of production and consumption so that we can conserve the most biodiversity possible, as well as the feasibility of humankind itself.
+Not only brazilwood will suffer from climate change, which is why our society needs to rethink the means of production and consumption, so that we can maintain as much biodiversity possible, and the viability of the human species.

 Zeyheria tuberculosaInhotim